prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example "itx S1"

- - Thread waiting for "itx S1" (just like before)
+- Same thread waiting for "itx S1" to be persisted...

 ---